A densely-populated country on the eastern shore of the Mediterranean Sea, Israel is the only state in the world with a majority Jewish population.

 Relations with the Palestinians have been the key factor in foreign and security policy.
 The Palestinians in the West Bank and eastern Jerusalem have lived under Israeli occupation since 1967.
 The settlements that Israel has built in the West Bank are home to nearly 500,000 people and are deemed to be illegal under international law, although Israel disputes this.Gaza conflict

 Israel evacuated its settlers from the Gaza Strip in 2005 and withdrew its forces, ending almost four decades of military occupation.
 However, after the militant Islamic group Hamas seized control of Gaza in June 2007, Israel intensified its economic blockade of the Strip.
-At the end of 2008 it launched a major military assault on Gaza to halt cross-border rocket attacks.
+In 2008 and in 2014 it launched major military assaults on Gaza to halt cross-border rocket attacks.

 In 1979 Egypt and Israel signed a peace agreement, but it wasn't until the early 1990s, after years of an uprising known as the intifada, that a peace process began with the Palestinians.
 Despite the handover of Gaza and parts of the West Bank to Palestinian control, a final agreement has yet to be reached.